 1+1=3 is an artistic platform/community/ecosystem for research and performance.
 The collective includes musicians, neuroscientists and visual artists.
 We stage performances where we use real time EEG signals.
 We use the signals to control sounds, lights and images.
-Since 2014 we have performed in Sweden, Finland, France, Germany, France, Portugal, Italy, the UK, Greece, Egypt, Brazil, Mexico and the US.
+Since 2014 we have organised workshops and performed in Sweden, Finland, France, Germany, France, Portugal, Italy, the UK, Greece, Egypt, Brazil, Mexico and the US.
 To find out more, you find the 1+1=3/EEGsynth CV here.

 What is the EEGsynth?